willihamer/ProductsCrudRedux/README.md

 ## local run

 You can download this project and start it first with **npm install** and then with **npm start**

+To run json server you must install it globally _npm i -g json-server_ and then run **json-server db.json --port 4000**